toradex/xnor-detection/README.md

 - The FrameGrabber class is a filter available to the frontend (in QML).
 - Each frame is will be passed to XNOR C++ class in FilterRunnable class (run method).
 - The FilterResult class has the attributes to hold lists of parameters calculated that point to the detected objects (x, y, width, height, label, class_id and confidence).
 For now are being generated randomly

+# ToDo

+- [ ] Create a TEZI image with both libatomic and the license tool already included.
+- [ ] Add the compiled Qt application to the image, dinamically linked to the XNOR.ai library.
+- [ ] Create a means to update the library once provided by XNOR.ai.